ExpediaGroup/beekeeper/README.md

     <base-url>/database/my_cool_database/table/my_cool_table/metadata

 The API will display all the partitions in that table unless it is unpartitioned, in that case it will show only one object; the table.
-If they want to check only the table object without all of its individual partitions, they'll have to search for the one with the variable `"partitionName"=null` as such:
+To check only the table object without all of its individual partitions, search for the one with the variable `"partitionName"=null` as such:

     {
         "path": "s3://mybucket/mydatabase/mytable",